-Maintenance in sectional title schemes is regulated by the Sectional Titles Scheme Management Act 8 of 2011 (“The STSMA”) which provides that the body corporate must maintain the common property while unit owners must each maintain their own section.
+Maintenance in Sectional Title Schemes is regulated by the Sectional Titles Scheme Management Act 8 of 2011 (“The STSMA”) which provides that the Body Corporate must maintain the common property while unit owners must each maintain their own section.
 Exclusive use areas are the responsibility of both the owner and the body corporate.

-Before developers build these complexes, a plan will be drawn up which will establish the areas of common property and those of the individual owners.
-This will make it clear to both the body corporate and the owners of who will be responsible to maintain certain areas.
+“Before developers build these complexes, a plan will be drawn up which will establish the areas of common property and those of the individual owners,” explains Bernard Cowley, a Fitzanne Estates Real Estate Agent in Gauteng.
+“This will make it clear to both the Body Corporate and the owners who will be responsible to maintain certain areas.”